JoonaNeittamo/previouswork/README.md

 # neural_networks folder
 Examples of a self created neural networks with Torch and an image of what it looks like

+# self_gridworld folder
+Self created gridworld with multiple different tasks completed by myself.
+Tasks included:
+1. Use tensorboard to visualize the training process
+2. Find out how to save a model with stable baselines
+3. What is the max reward in the default environment?
+How long does it take to achieve it
+4. Increase the size of the game area to 25 by 25 and train the agent again, how long does the training take after increasing the size?
+What is the maximum reward now and why?
+5. Have the goal randomly change positions after each reset to a place that is not the starting position of the character "@" or a wall "#".
+What is happening?
+What happened to average reward and why?
+6. Have the goal randomly be at one of three locations, [8,12] [10,7] [17,17],  after each reset.
+What is the maximum reward?
+What kind of path is the agent taking now
+7. Make a "pit" that is 5 squares long between two goal positions.
+If the character steps into the pit, reset game
+8. Add the location of the goal to the observations